Snap-sec/blog/_posts/2022-12-27-Lastpass-Breach.md

 ---

 One of the largest online password manager with Over 25 million users as of 2020.
 LastPass suffered a massive data breach recently.
-The data included users information and vault data.
-Earlier in August LastPass had notified customers that some unauthorised actor had accessed their development server via compromised developer account, However, LastPass claimed that no customer data was accessed and only source code and some technical information was stolen.
-But recent developments in investigation show other wise.
+The data included user information and vault data.
+Earlier in August, LastPass informed customers that an unauthorised actor had gained access to their development server through a compromised developer account; however, LastPass claimed that no customer data was accessed and that only source code and some technical information was stolen.
+But recent developments in the investigation show otherwise.

 # Previous incidents at Lastpass.